Vertexvis/vertex-web-sdk/README.md

 Once a branch has been updated with the latest changes in the `master` branch, it can be pushed to the `publish-testing` branch which will automatically start a publish workflow.
-This package can then be found on NPM under the `testing` tag.
+The published version uses an `-alpha` prerelease suffix and can be found on NPM under the `alpha` tag.
+Use an exact version when depending on a prerelease; a caret range can resolve to a different prerelease series.

 Run `git push origin local_branch:publish-testing` to update the branch with your changes and start the workflow.